-The below list of items are areas Park Forest leaders will be looking to partner with county, state and federal officials on in the 2016-17 year.
+The below list of items are areas Park Forest leaders are looking to partner with county, state, and federal officials on.

 Property Tax Reform

 Correct the Property Tax Delinquency Issue (State)

 The Village requests that legislation be considered which would force tax-delinquent commercial or industrial property owners to pay their tax obligations without the ease or option of walking away from the property.
 Tax-delinquent property owners currently have the ability to abandon a parcel of land after having not paid taxes for a long period of time while still reaping economic benefits during this time frame.
 If a municipality secures the property through the no-cash bid process, an assessment should be done comparing the owed amount in tax delinquency compared to the value of the property.

 The way taxes are collected in Cook County at present penalizes communities that are poor in industrial and commercial properties while rewarding those that have an abundance of such parcels.
 Legislative action is required in order to remedy this situation.
 A small working group of local municipal staff has researched some potential remedies utilized by other states.
 In addition, a small working group from within the South Suburban Mayors and Managers Association has been meeting with representatives of Cook County and the general assembly to discuss legislative action.
 Legislators are encouraged to support legislation that would create a pilot program in the south suburbs based on the research that is forthcoming.

 The Village of Park Forest continues to support the need for legislation to change how schools are funded in Illinois by placing more burden on the state income tax and reducing reliance on the local property tax.
 The Village also believes that the State Board of Education and the State of Illinois need to review and revise the system for student funding of Charter Schools.

 Sales Tax Revenue Sharing (State)